 How much does a tubular drag chain conveyor cost?
 We get that question on a regular basis because we’ve been manufacturing these conveyors for customers around the world for years.
-It’s a great question too because the cost of this type of conveyor can vary quite widely depending on a number of factors.
+It’s a great question too because the cost of this type of tubular drag conveyor can vary quite widely depending on a number of factors.
 There isn’t a simple answer about the cost because it depends on your individual situation.
 The material you’re conveying and the requirements of your particular application, including the material to be conveyed, impact the price.
 In this article, we will share all the elements that go into designing a drag chain conveyor so you can understand the variables for yourself.

 2 Main Types of Tubular Chain Conveyor

-As you can imagine, drag chain conveyors come in several sizes and differing construction options.
+As you can imagine, tubular drag chain conveyors come in several sizes and differing construction options.
 We make two types of drag chain conveyors at Spiroflow:

-- A heavy-duty tubular conveyor utilizing stainless steel tubes
+- A heavy-duty tubular drag conveyor utilizing stainless steel tubes

 - A structural ultra heavy-duty drag chain conveyor utilizing structural pipe.

 This blog post will only focus on chain conveyors that operate inside of a non-structural tube.
 We cover ultra heavy-duty structural drag chain conveyors in another post.

 Why do I need a Tubular Drag Chain Conveyor?